Sherry Stringfield

 Sherry Stringfield Family

-Sherry Stringfield and journalist Larry Joseph married in 1998.
-The couple had two children together: a daughter, Phoebe, born in 2001, and a son, Milo, born in 2004.
-Public sources indicate the couple separated in 2006 and later divorced.
+Sherry Stringfield married journalist Larry Joseph in 1998, and the couple had two children together: a daughter named Phoebe, born in 2001, and a son named Milo, born in 2004.
+The couple separated in 2006 and eventually divorced.

 Personal Life